pmvenegas/te_aro/README.md

 The following options are available:

 * `:tracer` Show the ActiveRecord callbacks that were called.
-A falsey value will turn this off.
+A truthy value will turn this on, it is off by default
 * `:tracker` Show ActiveRecord objects that have been created or changed.
 A falsey value will turn this off.
+On by default.
 * `:logger` Sets the logger used to record output.

 ## Development